chrishounwnu/mobility-data-analysis-with-python/README.md

-# Nautilus
-### Official Python implementation of the [Fed]Nautilus model, both centralized and federated learning versions, proposed in the paper "On Vessel Location Forecasting and the Effect of Federated Learning”, MDM Conference, 2024.
+### Official Python implementation of the Nautilus model, both centralized and federated learning versions, proposed in the paper "On Vessel Location Forecasting and the Effect of Federated Learning”, MDM Conference, 2024.

 # Installation